 A trained religious emblems coordinator/counselor/moderator is required to work on religious emblems.
 Contact your Diocesan Catholic Committee on Scouting to become trained and for ceremony schedules.

 Identify a counselor.
 Ask your Scoutmaster/Advisor, pastor, parish administrator, director if religious education, any member of the troop committee, or Diocesan Catholic Committee on Scouting if there is an emblem counselor in your parish or area.

 After you have selected your counselor, you must complete the application to begin working on the Emblem program.
 The application is in the Ad Altare Dei Emblem book.
 The approval application must be signed by the

 applicant, parent, counselor, Troop leader, and pastor.

-Attend weekly meetings.
+Attend all meetings.
 Actively work on the activities.

 All journal entries, reports, and written work should be legible and neat.